 I Want to Negotiate Down My Credit Card APR

-If you’re trying to pay off credit card debt, there’s a big determining factor in how long it will take: It’s the interest rate on your credit cards–otherwise known as the annual percentage rate, or APR.
+If you’re trying to pay off credit card debt, there’s a big determining factor in how long it can take: It’s the interest rate on your credit cards–otherwise known as the annual percentage rate, or APR.

 Let’s say, for example, that you have a credit card with $5,000 on it and an APR of 25%.
 If you make payments of $300 a month, you’ll end up paying about $1,200 in interest–and it will take 21 months to pay it off.
 But if you lowered that APR to 15%, you’d pay only $642 in interest over the 19 months that it would take to pay it down.
 You just saved more than $550!
 (And, so you know, the faster you pay it off, the less you’ll shell out in interest.)

 Unfortunately, lowering your APR isn’t as easy as clicking a button.
 It involves having a conversation (or a couple) with a representative (or two) from the credit card company.
-We’ll walk you through the best way to convince your credit card company that you deserve a lower APR.
+We’ll walk you through the best way to help convince your credit card company that you deserve a lower APR.